 Dr Wong taught himself computer programming and has developed a number of clinical databases.
-This includes the first database for the Coronary Care Unit of Jersey General and a Rapid Access Chest Pain Clinic database used in 3 south coast hospitals including Southampton General.
+This includes the first database for the Coronary Care Unit of Jersey General Hospital and a Rapid Access Chest Pain Clinic database used in 3 south coast hospitals including Southampton General.
 He has published research based on large data-sets such as the UK National Census.

 Randomised Controlled Trials

 To see whether they are effective, new drugs are compared with standard treatment in randomised controlled trials.
 This means that patients are randomly selected to have either the new or standard treatment.
 Flipping a coin is randomisation but in clinical trials, more sophisticated methods are used.
 Usually, clinical trials are also blinded.
 This means that neither the research team nor the patients know which treatment they have been allocated to.
 Typically, cardiology drug trials are large and may involve tens of thousands of patients and numerous research staff in many centres.
-Dr Yuk-ki Wong has been the Principal Investigator for many trials including ILLUMINATE, RIVER, REVEAL, THRIVE, FIDELIO, FIGARO, ODYSSEY, ODYSSEY LONG TERM, CRESCENDO, AVERROES, ARISTOTLE, ATMOSPHERE, CLEAR-HARMONY, COMMANDER, IMPROVE-IT, SIGNIFY, SOLID, STABILITY, EXAMINE, TRANSITION and TRILOGY.
+Dr Yuk-ki Wong has been the Principal Investigator for many trials including ILLUMINATE, RIVER, REVEAL, THRIVE, FIDELIO, FIGARO, ODYSSEY, ODYSSEY LONG TERM, CRESCENDO, AVERROES, ARISTOTLE, ATMOSPHERE, CLEAR-HARMONY, COMMANDER, IMPROVE-IT, SIGNIFY, SOLID, STABILITY, EXAMINE, TRANSITION, TRILOGY, IRONMAN, SELECT and ORION-4.

 - Angina at Low heart rate And Risk of imminent Myocardial infarction (the ALARM study): a prospective, observational proof-of-concept study.
 Wong YK, Stearn S, Moore S, Hale B. BMC Cardiovasc Disord.
 2015 Nov 14;15:148. doi: 10.1186/s12872-015-0140-z.